Shortland, New South Wales: Education

-Sport and Recreation Facilities
+Sport and recreation

-Recreational facilities include the Hunter Wetlands Centre, Shortland Waters Golf Course, netball courts and sporting ovals.
+Recreational facilities include the Hunter Wetlands Centre, Shortland Waters Golf Course, netball courts, and sporting ovals.
 Parks and reserves include Tuxford Park, Alister Street Reserve, Northcote Park and Coral Sea Avenue Reserve.

 Transport

 Sandgate Road is the main transport thoroughfare.
 Sandgate Road overpasses the Shortland to Sandgate section of the Newcastle Inner City Bypass, opened in 2014.
 Works on the environmentally sensitive Shortland to Sandgate section included a 1.9-kilometre dual carriageway, a 60-metre grade separated interchange, a signalised intersection, two bridges over Deepbridge Creek and two bridges over the Main Northern Railway.
-The project also included sediment basins to control run-off and provide habitat for the endangered Green and Golden Bell Frog.
+The project also included sediment basins to control run-off and provide habitat for the endangered green and golden bell frog.

 Shortland is serviced by Newcastle Buses.
 The closest railway stations are Sandgate railway station and Warabrook railway station (University), on NSW TrainLink's Hunter Line.